Marco Polo House: In media

-The building was featured in the 2002 BBC Four documentary 'The Curse of Marco Polo House', 'Dreamspaces' (episode: '80s Architecture with Justine Frischmann) from BBC Three as well as the feature films 'Leon The Pig Farmer', 'The Business' and 'B. Monkey'.
+The building was featured in the 2002 BBC Four documentary The Curse of Marco Polo House, Dreamspaces (episode: "80s Architecture with Justine Frischmann") from BBC Three as well as the feature films Leon The Pig Farmer, The Business and B. Monkey.

-The distinctive, teal designer glass lifts from the central adjoining atrium, which had been installed from Marcopolo's inception, were featured in some scenes of the 1993 Red Dwarf episode 'Legion'.
+The distinctive, teal designer glass lifts from the central adjoining atrium, which had been installed from Marcopolo's inception, were featured in some scenes of the 1993 Red Dwarf episode "Legion".

-A video showing the interior during BSB days was included in the 'IBA Engineering Announcements - Tuesday April 26, 1990' ITV broadcast, which is (as of 2014) available to view on YouTube.
+A video showing the interior during BSB days was included in the IBA's Engineering Announcements - "Tuesday April 26, 1990" ITV broadcast, which is (as of 2014) available to view on YouTube.